hasmukhlalpatel/useful-projects/README.md

 - [Orchard Core](https://github.com/OrchardCMS/OrchardCore) is an open-source modular and multi-tenant application framework built with ASP.NET Core, and a content management system (CMS) built on top of that application framework.
 - [Oqtane](https://github.com/oqtane/oqtane.framework) is a Modular Application Framework for Blazor.

+## API Gateway /reverse proxies
+- [Ocelot](https://github.com/ThreeMammals/Ocelot) is a .NET API Gateway.
+This project is aimed at people using .NET running a micro services / service oriented architecture that need a unified point of entry into their system.
+However it will work with anything that speaks HTTP and run on any platform that ASP.NET Core supports.
+- [gravitee-io / gravitee-gateway](https://github.com/gravitee-io/gravitee-gateway) Gravitee.io - API Management - OpenSource API Gateway
+- [node-http-proxy](https://github.com/http-party/node-http-proxy) is an HTTP programmable proxying library that supports websockets.
+It is suitable for implementing components such as reverse proxies and load balancers.